Hey Me is committed to protecting and respecting your privacy.

 Visitors may opt out of our use of Analytics by visiting the Google Analytics Opt-out page.

-We will use a third-party provider to deliver our e-newsletters (we will publish details of this here when we create our first newsletter).
+We will use a third-party provider to deliver our e-newsletters.
+We will be using mailchimp to deliver this – you can view their GDPR information here.
 We will gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.

 Security and performance